carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 > ## Exercise
 >
-> Use the help from plot_richness to discover other ways to plot diversity estimates using phyloseq
+> Use the help from plot_richness to discover other ways to plot diversity estimates using Phyloseq
-> and use another index to show the alpha diversity in our samples
+> and use another index to show the α diversity in our samples.
 >
 >> ## Solution
 >>
 >> '?plot_richness' or help("plot_richness")
 >>
->>One of the widely alpha diversity indexes used is Simpson diversity index, as an example
+>>One of the widely α diversity indexes used is Simpson diversity index, as an example
->>of solution, here it is the plot with an extra metric, which is Simpson alpha index:
+>>of solution, here it is the plot with an extra metric, which is Simpson α index:
 >> p = plot_richness(metagenome_JC1A, measures = c("Observed", "Chao1", "Shannon", "Simpson"))
 >>
 >>